 Another day, another part of the world to be explored.
-This time we dive in deep into a place that many describe as a “true paradise”.
+This time we dive deep into a place that many describe as a “true paradise”.
 A butterfly-shaped island that has charmed people for many years.
-A destination that leaves us breathless with its evergreen mountains, stunning white sanded beaches, rolling hills, and picturesque coastlines.
+A destination that leaves us breathless with its evergreen mountains, stunning white-sanded beaches, rolling hills, and picturesque coastlines.
 The star of this one-week sailing itinerary – Guadeloupe.

 This Caribbean Gem, split into two main islands – Base-Terre and Grande-Terre – is the beginning destination of the sailing holiday of a lifetime.
 Together with 12 other beautiful islands, these two islands connected by a bridge, make up the area of Guadeloupe.
 A place that offers a wide arrange of experiences with its turquoise waters, coral reefs, charming villages, exquisite restaurants, hiking areas, windmills, and so much more.

 Luckily, this dream sailing itinerary gives you an entire week to explore the beauty of Guadeloupe.
 With beautiful weather all year round and sailing conditions that will fit anyone, it is guaranteed you will have a fantastic time.
 Now let’s not waste any more time and dive straight in the experience we call “Sailing in Paradise”

 Day One – Marina Bas du Fort, Pointe-à-Pitre

 The starting point of this journey is a marina like no other.
 Bas Du Fort is a world-class marina, equipped with numerous facilities and all the amenities needed.
 More than that it is also situated close to the beautiful city of Pointe-a-Pitre, Grande-Terre.
 That is also where the International Airport, with flights connecting to destinations throughout the world, can be found.
 This, together with the numerous bars, history-filled streets, and colorful culture, make Pointe-a-Pitre and the Bas du Fort Marina the perfect starting point.